Karvalian/NotetakingappinC/README.md

-A Simple Note taking app built in C
+A Simple Note taking app built in C live on twitch.tv/karvalian!<br />
 Usage :
 ./a.out "note" filename